ajoposor/aoPlotlyAddOn/README.md

    * **recessionsOpacity:** (number) Optional.
 Default is 0.15.
 Set to your desired value.
 This will control the shapes used to mark recession periods.

+   * **queueConcurrencyLimit:** (positive integer) Optional.
+Default is 10.
+Sets the value for maximum concurrent async tasks for reading external data from urls.

    * **newRecessionsUrl:** (string) Optional.
 Set to "" to avoid looking for new recessions dates.
 Recessions in library are updated up to 2015-12-31.
 Otherwise, enter and address that returns a zip file as provided by the FRED api for the serie_id USRECP.
 The default url will load this file from a proxy server.

       The url for the zip file is: `https://api.stlouisfed.org/fred/series/observations?series_id=USRECP&api_key=YourFredApiKey&file_type=txt&observation_start=2015-12-31`